TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning: Framework

 \subsubsection{Overview}

-\textbf{\textsc{Time}} aligns reasoning models to treat explicit thinking traces as a \textit{context-sensitive resource}.
-Instead of emitting one turn-global reasoning block at the start of every reply, the model learns when to expose short reasoning bursts and can re-anchor mid-response.
-Temporal transitions are a strong and common source of latent context change, but the learned policy is not limited to time and can also trigger from non-temporal cues in text.
+\textbf{\textsc{Time}} aligns reasoning models to treat explicit reasoning as a \textit{context-sensitive resource} rather than a fixed response mode.
+Instead of emitting one long, front-loaded reasoning block at the start of every reply, the model learns to invoke small reasoning bursts only when cues indicate that assumptions may need to be checked or revised.
+Temporal structure is a useful source of such cues because it often carries latent contextual state in interaction, though the learned policy is not limited to time and can also be triggered by non-temporal cues in text.